Close Modal

 Praise

-"An intensely moving story, told with the same eye for character and descriptive detail Grisham brings to his crime novels.
+“An intensely moving story, told with the same eye for character and descriptive detail Grisham brings to his crime novels.
 His occasional forays into general fiction are usually interesting, but this one is considerably more than that.
-It’s skillfully written, with a deeply compelling central character and a story that is full of raw emotion and suspense."
+It’s skillfully written, with a deeply compelling central character and a story that is full of raw emotion and suspense.”—Booklist

 Author

-John Grisham is the author of fifty consecutive #1 bestsellers, which have been translated into nearly fifty languages.
-His recent books include Camino Ghosts, The Exchange: After the Firm, and his third Jake Brigance novel, A Time for Mercy, which is being developed by HBO as a limited series.
+JOHN GRISHAM is the author of more than fifty consecutive #1 bestsellers, which have been translated into nearly fifty languages.
+His recent books include Framed, Camino Ghosts and The Exchange: After the Firm.

 Grisham is a two-time winner of the Harper Lee Prize for Legal Fiction and was honored with the Library of Congress Creative Achievement Award for Fiction.